Mike Walton: Later career

 Walton returned to the NHL to finish his 1975–76 campaign, but it was not with the Bruins.
 Two years earlier on February 7, 1974, they had traded his NHL rights, along with Chris Oddleifson and Fred O'Donnell, to the Vancouver Canucks for Bobby Schmautz.
 Even though his 66 points (29 goals, 37 assists) in 1977–78 led the Canucks and were the best numbers in his NHL career, he was still dealt to the St. Louis Blues on June 12, 1978.
 His subsequent season was split between the Blues, Bruins, Chicago Black Hawks and the latter two's AHL affiliates.
 His final year of professional hockey in 1979–80 was spent with Kölner EC of the Eishockey-Bundesliga in West Germany.

 Personal life

 Walton is married to Candace, and has three daughters: Connie, JJ and Michelle.

-Since his retirement from professional hockey, Walton has worked as a real estate agent for RE/MAX in Toronto.
-His clients have included active and former Leafs players, such as Doug Gilmour and Mats Sundin.
+After his retirement from professional hockey, Walton worked as a real estate agent for RE/MAX in Toronto.
+His clients included active and former Leafs players, such as Doug Gilmour and Mats Sundin.
 He was the eponymous and initial proprietor of Shakey's Original Bar and Grill on Bloor Street in the western part of the city.
-He is the son of the former NHL hockey player, Bob Walton.